I've been ranting a lot lately to people about some of my design 'philosophies,' and where would it be better to spread it than here?

 Games, much like art, are experiences or emotional rides that are only plainly understood by the person playing them, and shouldn't (and really can't) be used to describe someone else's.

 So what the hell does that mean?
-YOU'RE SO PRETENTIOUS, TED.
+YOU'RE SO PRETENTIOUS, TERRA.

 Indeed.
 It's a pretty dramatic statement; you could even go as far to interpret it as an excuse to avoid reading any game reviews at all, and surely suggests that you should avoid getting game recommendations from a friend.